sensu-plugins/sensu-plugins-statuspage/README.md

 **metrics-statuspageio**

-Send graphite-style metrics to statuspage.io, for displaying public metrics.
+Sends graphite-style metrics to statuspage.io, for displaying public metrics.
 Note, this forks and is not meant for high-throughput.
 Rather, it is meant for high-value, low-throughput metrics for display on status page.

 ## Files
  * bin/handler-statuspage